The Story of the Origin of the People of the Andes

 Note about spelling of native words.
 Because the Qechua language is spoken, words are spelled phonetically and may have different spellings depending on the experience of the author.

 Other noteworthy spots for viewing the night sky in the US, are at Big Bend National Park in Texas, and Westcliffe and Silver Cliff in Colorado.
-The Smokey Jack Observatory in Colorado is not hosting star parties, but images and videos can be viewed anytime on the group's Facebook page.
+The Smokey Jack Observatory in Colorado is known to sometimes host star parties, and images and videos can be viewed anytime on the group's Facebook page.